lawrence-matsuoka/hexfml/README.md

 # hexfml

-Hex + SFML not hex + the acronym fml that has a much different meaning, but definitely reflects the development experience so far.
+Etymology: Hex + SFML not hex + the acronym fml that has a much different meaning, but definitely reflects the development experience so far.

 ## Learning outcomes
 - C++